ExplicITConsulting/set-outlooksignatures.com/search.de.md

                     const isExactMatch = searchPattern.test(matchedText);

                     if (isExactMatch) {
-                        // 🛠️ FIX 1: Use .match() on the string to get index and length reliably const matchResults = matchedText.match(searchPattern);
+                        const matchResults = matchedText.match(searchPattern);

                         if (!matchResults) return; // Should not happen if .test() passed, but for safety